Mina267/Embedded-Linux/Embedded-Linux/20-BuildRoot-Add-GitHUB-Package/README.md

 7. **Configure Buildroot to select your package.**
 8. **Build the Buildroot image.**

 By following these steps, your `MinaGithub_package` will be integrated into the Buildroot system and included in the final filesystem image.
+This ensures your application is compiled and available in the target system, demonstrating a complete workflow from development to deployment.

 <br>